Smoked Brisket Point turns out melt in your mouth tender and juicy and full of amazing flavor. Great for sandwiches, tacos, chili and more.

 Step By Step Directions

-- Trim some of the fat if desired and freeze it to use later in sausage or burgers.
+- Trim some of the excess fat if desired and freeze it to use later in sausage or burgers.

 - Take a sharp knife and make cuts down into the brisket.